Student Loan Debt Relief for Incarcerated Borrowers

 Federal Student Loan Debt “Write-Offs”

-The Department has said it will “write-off” the federally-held student loans of borrowers whose sentences are 10 years or longer, meaning they would no longer owe the loan.
+The Department has said it will “write-off” defaulted federally-held student loans of borrowers who have at least 10 or more years before they can be released, meaning they would no longer owe the loan.
 Borrowers should note that this write-off will make them ineligible for federal financial aid programs, such as Pell Grants.
 Borrowers whose loans are written off using this policy may later restore their eligibility for federal financial aid programs by making repayment arrangements with the Department to have their debt reinstated.

 - Borrower’s full name